Annapurna Circuit Trek with Tilicho Lake

 4,925m

-Day 13 | Trek from Thorong High Camp to Muktinath Temple via Thorong La High Pass (5,416m).
+Day 12 | Trek from Thorong High Camp to Muktinath Temple via Thorong La High Pass (5,416 m)

 Today is the most challenging part of our trek.
 We will begin our uphill climb to the high mountain pass of Thorong La Pass early in the morning to avoid the afternoon wind.
-It is one of the highest mountain passes in the world and our trek’s highest point.
+It is one of the highest trekking passes in the world and our trek’s highest point.
 Getting on top of Thorong La Pass is physically and mentally demanding.
 We must climb up a winding rocky hill for a few hours to get there.
 The loose rocks and boulders make the climb further challenging.
 Upon reaching the top, the stunning Annapurna and Dhaulagiri mountain views greet us.
 We can also see the world’s deepest gorge, the Kali Gandaki River Valley.

 Distance: